 The Compressed Natural Gas (CNG) prices in India will be determined by the government of India.
 The domestic prices of CNG will be based on the global prices of the natural gas which India imports from abroad.
 Any rise or dip in the global natural gas will have a simultaneous effect on domestic CNG rates in India.
-As per the gas pricing policy, the CNG prices in India will be revised once in a month.
 India imports more than half of the natural gas from foreign countries to meet its domestic requirements and it costs the government more than double the domestic rate.
 With the increasing awareness amongst the people to preserve the natural environment for making this earth a better place to live in, more people in India are switching to CNG enabled vehicles.

 The use of CNG as a fuel to run vehicles was first discovered way back in the late 1800s.
 With the advent of technology and people becoming more aware of the hazardous effect of the use of petrol and diesel on the natural environment has made many people across the globe has helped the CNG vehicles to gain popularity.